Heated Towel Rail Installation Cost

 Doing it Yourself

 Most bathrooms in the UK already have a radiator connected to the central heating system.
+If you’re thinking about upgrading more than one heater, it’s worth checking the cost of radiator installation for comparison.
 Therefore, if you choose a towel rail with the same width as the existing radiator in the bathroom, replacing that radiator with that heated towel rail is quite an easy job.

 Just remember to turn off the heating system and isolate the radiator using isolation valves before you disconnect any pipework.
 Once pipework is disconnected, simply remove the radiator from the wall and connect the new radiator.